top of page

 • Travel Time: Consider the duration of the journey.
 Shorter routes like the Pere Marquette between Chicago and Grand Rapids only take a few hours, while cross-country trips may last several days.

 • Scenery: Determine what you want to see.
-Coastal views, mountain landscapes, or urban skylines all offer different visual experiences.
+Coastal views, mountain landscapes, sprawling corn fields, or urban skylines all offer different visual experiences.

 • Time of Year: Some routes such as the Cardinal and Adirondack are known for their stunning autumn colors, while the Empire Builder and Vermonter provide a glimpse into a snowy wonderland during the winter months.